murnana/aws-amplify-social-network-app-workshop/content/70_multi_env/00_add_env/_index.en.md

 After a while, you see `Initialized your environment successfully.`, and then the process is done.

 Please run `amplify env list` again.
-There is a `production` environment on the list.
+There is a `staging` environment on the list.
 The one with "\*" is the current environment where you are now.

 ```null
 $ amplify env list